rkprojects/cloud-iot-ota-with-nrf52/README.md

 # Build and Run

 This is tricky.
-Three binaries go into flash: *MBR (once), Bootloader* and *Application*
+Three binaries go into flash: *MBR, Bootloader* and *Application*
-Modified MBR is included in the repository which contains the start address of the Bootloader.
+Modified MBR is included in the repository which contains the start address of the bootloader.
 Bootloader needs a valid application in flash and for that it needs to know its hash.
 Application can be with or without softdevice, bootloader is not dependent on softdevice.
-The start address for application in flash, for now, is assumed to be **0x1000**.
-Since softdevice itself contains a MBR it needs to be handled correctly, to do that [nrfutil](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Util) is reused to generate DFU package from target application binaries.
-The generated DFU package should contain either Application or Softdevice + Application.

 ## OTA Update Files

 OTA update needs two files:

 * *JSON* message file whose content should be sent as it is from AWS IoT Core MQTT test client or GCP IoT Core *Update Config* message.
 This is a sensitive file, once it is sent over secure MQTT channel and its purpose is over, it should be destroyed.
 * Encrypted binary file that you need to host on any cloud storage or CDN and publicly accessible from HTTP or HTTPS URL, no redirects.
-Encryption algorithm used with AES 128bit in CBC mode with PKCS7 padding and hashing is with SHA256.
+Encryption algorithm used is AES 128bit in CBC mode with PKCS7 padding and hashing is with SHA256.

+These two files are generated with a python program in *cloud-iot-ota-with-nrf52/scripts/ota*, this program has a dependency on *intelhex* module, install it by:
+`$ pip3 install intelhex`

-These two files are generated with a python program in *cloud-iot-ota-with-nrf52/scripts/ota*.
-By default generated OTA files are named as: *ota.json* and *ota.ebin*, you can name them differently.
+By default generated OTA files are named as: *ota.json* and *ota.ebin*.
 This program also optionally generates bootloader settings page which is required when updating the application with a debugger.
 For more details on command line options:

 `$ cd cloud-iot-ota-with-nrf52/scripts/ota`
 `$ python3 main.py -h`